-- While speaking to them about their past professional endeavours, look for insights concerning rational thinking and reasoning while arriving at their own decisions.
+- While speaking to them about their past professional endeavors, look for insights concerning rational thinking and reasoning while arriving at their own decisions.

 - Follow it up by asking candidates how they would react if they faced a similar situation in the present.
 From their response, you can assess how much your candidate is willing to learn from his/her past errors and experiences.
 Once again, the objective here is not to not look for the right answer, but for the thought-process employed by the candidate, to arrive at his/her decision.